Adopt a White Squirrel. Save an Animal

 The preservation and conservation of Brevard’s white squirrel population and wildlife.
 To support licensed wildlife rehabilitators in their efforts to save injured white squirrels and wildlife in Transylvania County.

-Adopting a Brevard White Squirrel
+Adopt a White Squirrel

+Adopt a white squirrel and support the White Squirrel Institute.
 For $25 per year, you can adopt your own white squirrel.
 You can select a boy or a girl and you will receive a Certificate of Adoption and a photo of your squirrel.

 It’s true you’re not adopting a specific white squirrel in the wild.
 But your annual adoption fee will be directed towards the efforts of our local White Squirrel conservation and rehabilitation efforts.
 Funds raised will also help defray costs associated with the annual white squirrel count, printed materials regarding the results of the survey, and other conservation-related expenses.